 STDR PRE-PILOT AND PILOT STAGES

-The STDR (Pilot) is called twice a year, typically in April and September.
-The STDR (Pre-Pilot) is called once a year, typically in September.
-It is highly encouraged but optional to have a clinical Co-Investigator or collaborator.
+The STDR (Pilot) is called twice a year, typically in Q1 and Q3.
+The STDR (Pre-Pilot) is called once a year, typically in Q3.

-Pilot awardees will attend mentoring sessions to receive advice and support from leading entrepreneurs and innovators (including VCs, biotech CEOs, or experts from EDDC).
+Pilot awardees will attend mentoring sessions to receive advice and guidance from leading entrepreneurs and innovators (including VCs, biotech CEOs, or experts from EDDC).
 Mentors will provide advice on matters relating to the development and commercial strategy, including marketing, business modelling and pitch practice/advice.

 Projects may enter the STDR Pilot workflow via 2 routes: